Ouranosinc/pavics-sdi/docs/source/index.rst

 -----------------------
 We plan to build extensive documentation for PAVICS.
 We're just getting started, but please provide your comments on our `issue tracker`_.

-* :doc:`Tutorials </tutorials/index>` discuss step by step how to use PAVICS.
+* :doc:`Tutorials </tutorials/index>` provides step by step instruction on how to use PAVICS.
 Start here to get a feeling of what can be done.

-* :doc:`Installation </dev/index>` explains how to install the various components and run the system tests.
+* :doc:`Installation </dev/index>` explains how to install the various components and run system tests.

-* :doc:`Process documentation </processes/index>` documents all processes available on the platform.
+* :doc:`System Architecture <arch/index>` describes the individual components of the system and how they work together.

-* :doc:`System architecture <arch/index>` describes the individual components of the system and how they work together.
+* :doc:`Processes </processes/index>` documents all available processes on the PAVICS platform.

 .. _issue tracker: https://github.com/Ouranosinc/PAVICS/issues

 Contents
 --------

 .. toctree::
    :maxdepth: 2